 i.
 Why and how target was chosen: Palm oil is the most widely used edible oil in the world and an ingredient in several PepsiCo food products.
-Like many of our stakeholders, though, PepsiCo has ongoing concerns about how some palm oil is produced.
+Like many of our stakeholders, PepsiCo has ongoing concerns about how some palm oil is produced.
 Rainforest conversion, biodiversity loss and human rights abuses persist in various producing regions.
 Through our policies and actions, PepsiCo seeks to support the growth of sustainable palm oil, first by addressing standards in our own supply chain and then by working with others to drive improvement more widely.
-We believe that fulfilment of these policies and commitments will make our supply chain more secure and support stable social, economic and environmental conditions for producers, mills and the communities they support.
-Our traceability targets were chosen to provide more visibility into our supply chain to achieve our sustainable palm oil goals.
+We believe that fulfilment of these policies and targets will make our supply chain more secure and support stable social, economic and environmental conditions for producers, mills and the communities they support.
+Our traceability targets were chosen to provide more visibility into our supply chain to achieve our sustainable palm oil goals, and we have updated our goal to achieve 98% traceability to mill by 2022 based on the complexity of global supply and the availability of data from direct suppliers in some of our markets.
+We will continue to work with industry partners towards 100% traceability as part of our goal to sustainable palm oil.

 ii.
 Strategy to meet target: PepsiCo worked with external experts including Peterson to develop and implement PepsiCo's Palm Oil Traceability Protocol, launched in 2017.
-The protocol was distributed to all direct suppliers along with a required quarterly reporting template, which requires the names of all palm oil and palm kernel oil mills, their geo coordinates and the percentage of PepsiCo's volume that is traceable to the mills.
+The protocol was distributed to all direct suppliers along with a required semi-annual reporting template, which requires the names of all palm oil and palm kernel oil mills, their geo coordinates and the percentage of PepsiCo's volume that is traceable to the mills.
 We also implemented a training program in both English and Spanish and maintain a helpdesk.
 The protocol is also the basis for independent verification undertaken by suppliers to verify the quality of the management systems used to collect their supply chain data.
-PepsiCo is also committed to driving traceability to plantation (TTP) in our supply chain by working together with our direct suppliers to further understand the production base.
-In 2017, we established an interim definition for farm/plantation traceability.
-Based on our Traceability to Plantation Protocol, 36 suppliers representing 49% of our volume reported traceability to plantation.
-In 2021, PepsiCo will continue to support TTP in our supply base through our engagement with suppliers and sector initiatives such as the NDPE IRF.
+We continue to make progress toward our goal of 100% traceability to the mill and, at the end of 2021, approximately 97% of the palm oil we used is traced to specific mills, up from 94% in 2017, 89% in 2016 and 65% in 2015.
+We will continue working with our suppliers to increase visibility of the mills in our palm oil supply chain through various engagement efforts, including our mill traceability data verification protocol.